The Association for Frontotemporal Degeneration

 In collaboration with our partners at the Bluefield Project to Cure FTD, AFTD oversees the FTD Disorders Registry, providing a safe and secure environment for persons directly impacted to share their unique perspective of living with the disease.
 Information shared with the registry is vital to shaping research and clinical trials, and helps people learn about ongoing or upcoming trials that they may qualify to join.

 We are fostering strategic partnerships through the FTD Research Roundtable, a collaboration between AFTD and biopharmaceutical companies engaged in FTD-focused research and drug development.
-This partnership will enable all parties to focus on a diverse set of topics including disease progression modeling, statistical design for clinical trials, gene therapy, and biomarker development, and use these avenues to deliver treatment and accelerate research to find a cure for FTD.
+This partnership enables all parties to focus on a diverse set of topics including disease progression modeling, statistical design for clinical trials, gene therapy, and biomarker development, and use these avenues to deliver treatment and accelerate research to find a cure for FTD.

 What have they accomplished so far and what's next?